harvest-finance/harvest-api/README.md

 ## Areas of improvements

-* Adding more assertions for the tests
+* Adding more assertions for the tests and more coverage